 You may think: “Once I am dead, there’s nothing that will continue to bother me.
 No matter how much pain I have, pain will stop when I stop breathing.
 I am tired.”
 It may be true — the pain may pass.
 But it seems that when you are dead, you will not feel the relief you are looking for.
 Some experts in “life after death” argue that the person takes the pain with them.

 You also may say, “You are not in my shoes.
 You do not know how I am feeling.”
 It’s true, I’m not.
 But I’vebeen with other peoplewho have been “there”and took timebefore attempting suicide and looked for help, and they began to find meaning in theirlife, again.
 I also have been with people who have triedtocommit suicide and failed.
 After receiving help, they understood it was an impulsive act.
 The concern was not worth their life.

 When a person makes the decision to commit suicide, it may be because she has so much pain and thinks the problem will last a lifetime.
-It is true, there will be situations that will be permanent, such as the death of a loved one or a disease, but the way one feels about the situation can change.
+It is true, there will be situations that will be permanent, such as the death of a loved one or a disease.

 As I mentioned, there are many reasons that can lead a person to want to commit suicide: a long experience of loneliness, lots of stress, depression, anger and hopelessness.
 There are people who have difficulty being alone.
 They feel empty, incomplete.
 Being with others gives meaning to their lives.
 Once you begin to value yourself and discover what it means to you to be alone, you will realize that loneliness is not what scares you.
 It is the fear of being abandoned.
 You can heal that emptiness and develop healthy relationships.